abdulrahim2002/SpaceShooterGamePlayingAgent/README.md

 The reward funciton is:
 ```
-**timeSurvived + 3 * rocksDestroyed + 5 * enemyShipsDestroyed**
+timeSurvived + ( 3 * rocksDestroyed ) + ( 5 * enemyShipsDestroyed )
 ```

-Rational:
-the agent would be incentivised to shoot down enemy bullets and rocks
+Rational: the agent would be incentivised to shoot down enemy bullets and rocks

-Input:
+Please see [_MarchForward.cs_](https://github.com/abdulrahim2002/SpaceShooterGamePlayingAgent/blob/main/Assets/MarchForward.cs) for more details

-The observations are: positions of objects currently in the scene, feeded sequentially with a label after each position to differentiate between objects
+Input observations are, positions of objects currently in the scene, feeded sequentially with a label after each position to differentiate between objects

-Parameters Used:
+### Parameters Used:
 * Input layer neurons: 30
 * Depth: 2